 - Managing vendor relationships to drive successful business outcomes

-Communication is key to ensuring that different departments can work together effectively in any organization.
-This is especially true for legal operations requiring a high degree of cross-functional alignment to succeed.
+Communication is key to ensuring that different departments can work together effectively.
+This is especially true for legal operations requiring high cross-functional alignment to succeed.
 By building strong communication channels between departments like HR, finance, and sales, legal ops can ensure that everyone is working towards the same goal from a legal standpoint.

 Key Responsibilities of Cross-Functional Alignment